-No person may condition the granting or withholding of any right, privilege, benefit, or make as a condition of employment, credit, or insurance the securing by any individual or any information from a student's temporary records which such individual may obtain through the exercise of any right secured under the Act or these regulations.
+- 7. The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.